Cloudperry/the-witness-puzzle-maker/docs/implementation.md

 instead of dancing links to represent the problem matrix.
 I have changed many variable names from that original Python solution to be a lot more descriptive.

 # Time complexity analysis
-Most of the algorithms used depend on so many conditions that analyzing their time complexity doesn't make sense or doesn't give meaningful results.
+Most of the algorithms used depend on so many parameters that analyzing their time complexity doesn't make sense or doesn't give meaningful results.
 Also the puzzles in this game are mostly pretty small (largest puzzle I have in the levels is 8x8), because they need to be solvable by humans.
 There are a few algorithms that have meaningful time complexities:
 - Normal depth first search in a graph has O(v + e) worst case time complexity where v is vertex count and e is edge count
 - The room division algorithm has about the same time complexity as a DFS